“Icing the Kicker,” Chapter Six

 I’m just glad I don’t have to face Joyce and Jill Ericsson alone because this is one interview I’m dreading.
 I was hoping to take the chickenshit way out by talking to them over the phone later on instead of having to deal with them in person.

 I know they’re going to try to dissuade me from writing Scott’s story, but that’s not going to happen.
 I’ll simply reiterate to them his desire to share his tale with others who might be enduring the same struggles as him.
 If that doesn’t deter them, I don’t know what will, short of me requesting Coach Thomas to pull Scott from class to confront them, himself.
-I don’t like having to resort to those kinds of tactics, but I’ll do whatever it takes to make sure his story makes it into print.
+I don’t like having to resort to those kinds of tactics, but I’ll do whatever it takes to ensure his story makes it into print.
 And online, of course.
 Can’t forget about the fucking Internet.

 “Thanks, Coach, I appreciate the moral support,” I reply tartly, as Scott hastily exits the office, which now has a MUCH less claustrophobic feel to it